Improving measurement error and representativeness in nonprobability surveys: Data analysis

-We then use the same IPW method (described in Section \ref{sec_rep}) on the predicted probabilities ($\hat{p}_i^y, i = 1,\cdots,n_A$; for response $y$ say) from the chosen model (GBM) to produce a new population mean estimator from $nps$ given by:
+We then use the same IPW method (described in Section \ref{sec_rep}) on the predicted probabilities from the chosen model (GBM) to produce a new population mean estimator of $nps$.
+This is given by: